RedHatInsights/insights-ingress-go/README.md

            "url": <URL to download the file>,
-           "id": <host based inventory id if available>, "b64_identity": <the base64 encoded identity of the sender>, "timestamp": <the time the upload was recieved>, "metadata": <will contain additional json related to the uploading host>
+           "id": <host based inventory id if available>, "b64_identity": <the base64 encoded identity of the sender>, "timestamp": <the time the upload was received>, "metadata": <will contain additional json related to the uploading host>
        }